Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `canJump`

 *Read-only*.
 If `true`, the actor is currently able to jump.
-This is equal to checking if the actor is not dead, knocked down, stunned, paralyzed, jumping, falling, swimming or flying.
+This is equal to checking if the actor is not dead, knocked down, knocked out, paralyzed, jumping, falling, swimming or flying.

 **Returns**: